-1. Introduction
+1. INTRODUCTION

 Wireless Sensor Networks (WSNs) emerge as enabling infrastructures for large-scale distributed embedded systems.
 Timeliness is an important requirement to be fulfilled in these systems.
-However, issues such as large scale and communication/computing and energy limitations pose important difficulties in guaranteeing a correct behaviour of these systems.
+However, issues such as large scale and computing/communication and energy limitations pose important difficulties in guaranteeing a correct behaviour of these systems.

 Evaluating the performance limits of WSNs is therefore a crucial task, particularly when the network is expected to operate under worst-case conditions [1].
 For achieving real-time communications over sensor networks, it is mandatory to rely on deterministic routing and MAC (Medium Access Control) protocols.
 Usually, these networks use hierarchical logical topologies such as cluster-tree or hexagonal (e.g. [2-4]).
-Issues such as the use of contention-free MAC protocols (e.g. time division or token passing) and the possibility of performing end-to-end resource reservation contrast with what can be achieved in mesh-like topologies, where contention-based MACs and probabilistic routing protocols are used.
-In a previous work [5], the authors have provided a methodology and closed-form expressions to dimension the network resources in a cluster-tree WSN with a static sink.
+Issues such as the use of contention-free MAC protocols (e.g. time division or token passing) and the possibility of performing end-to-end resource reservation contrast with what can be achieved in mesh-like topologies, where contention-based MACs and probabilistic routing protocols are commonly used.

+In a previous work [5], the authors have provided a methodology and closed form expressions to dimension the network resources in a cluster-tree WSN with a static sink.
 The sink - a central point that collects all sensory data - was assumed to be statically attached to the root.
-That work aimed at evaluating the worst-case network performance assuming a cluster-tree topology of balanced height and load.
+That work aimed at evaluating the worst-case network performance assuming a symmetric cluster-tree topology.
 This symmetry property was explored to derive per-hop and end-to-end resource requirements in addition to the worst-case delays of upstream flows (i.e. from child nodes to the root).

 However, while the static sink behaviour is adequate for root-centric WSN applications (e.g. a surveillance system delivering alarms to a central station), other applications may impose or benefit from collecting data at different network locations (e.g. a doctor with a hand-held computer collecting patients' status).
-Therefore, in this paper we investigate the worst-case resource dimensioning and analysis of cluster-tree WSNs with mobile sink behaviour assuming an error free channel.
-In practice, this assumption does not hold, but theoretical results are almost likely to be valid in interference free and "clean" environments (e.g. outdoor and open space areas).
+Therefore, in this paper we investigate the worst-case resource dimensioning and analysis of cluster-tree WSNs with mobile sink behaviour.

-We consider the sink as an autonomous entity that does not make part of the static cluster-tree WSN, but can be associated to any of its routers through any (wired or wireless) communication means.
-Thus, the sink mobility does not impact the WSN topology, but affects the data flow destination (any router in the WSN).
-Contrarily to [5], in this paper we address not only upstream flows (sink in the root) but also downstream flows (sink not in the root), thus achieve a more complete analysis, yet more complex.
+We consider the sink as an autonomous entity that does not make part of the cluster-tree WSN, but can be associated to any of its routers through any (wired or wireless) communication means.
+Thus, the sink's mobility does not impact the WSN topology, but affects the data flow destination (any router in the WSN).
+Contrarily to [5], now not only upstream flows (sink in the root) but also downstream flows (sink not in the root) must be considered in the analysis, turning it more complete, yet more complex.

-For the sake of simplicity and space, this paper address neither mobility management issues (namely how routes must be updated upon mobility of the sink) nor the impact of this procedure on the worst-case analysis (potential network inaccessibility times).
+For the sake of simplicity and space, this paper does not address neither how mobility is managed (namely how routes must be updated upon mobility of the sink) nor how this procedure may impact the worst-case analysis (eventual network inaccessibility times).
 The paper proposes and describes a system model, an analytical methodology and a software tool that permit the worst-case dimensioning and analysis of cluster-tree WSNs.
-In this way, it is possible to guarantee the routers' buffers size to avoid overflows and to minimize each cluster's duty cycle
+In this way, it is possible to minimize the routers' buffers size to guarantee no overflows and to minimize each cluster's duty cycle (maximizing nodes' lifetime) still satisfying that messages' deadlines are met.